 This flowery name is commonly given to little girls in Hawaii.
 The “Lei” part of the name comes from the Hawaiian word for “wreath.”
 In Polynesian culture, the full translation means “beautiful child.”

-This is a great name option for parents looking to put a Polynesian spin on one of the most popular names on the globe.
-Yes, Malia is the Polynesian equivalent of Maria.
+This is a great name option for parents looking to put a Polynesian names spin on one of the most popular names on the globe.
+Yes, Malia is the Pacific Islander equivalent of Maria.

 Masina signifies the moon to the Samoan people.
 When used as a baby name, it evokes thoughts of the relationship between the moon and the pull of the tides.